-Common stockholders' equity was \$402.9 million compared to \$385.7 million at December 31, 2008 and 2007, respectively.
+Common stockholders' equity was \$420.6 million compared to \$402.9 million at December 31, 2009 and 2008, respectively.
+As noted above, in 2009 additional long-term debt was incurred.
 During 2008, we redeemed all of the issued and outstanding shares of Series C Preferred Stock.
-There were no significant additional long-term debt borrowings in 2008 or 2007.

-Total capitalization, including the current portion of long-term debt, at December 31, 2008, was \$693.3 million and \$681.1 million at December 31, 2007.
+Total capitalization, including the current portion of long-term debt, at December 31, 2009, was \$807.9 million and \$693.3 million at December 31, 2008.
 The Company intends to issue common stock and long-term debt to finance our operations.
 The capitalization ratios will vary depending upon the method we choose to finance our operations.